betaglot/betaglot/docs/encyclopedia/Beta/BetaSystema/Theoria/Taxa/Attributes/Probabilitas.md

-# 🔷🔷 Probability
+# 🔷 PROBABILITAS

-The concept of Probability didn't exist in ancient greece.
+The concept of Probabilitas didn't exist in ancient greece.

 Chance, Risk, Likelihood, Odds

-Probability of Success
+Probabilitas of Success

 FamiliarityBias